korewireless/Microvisor-HAL-STM32U5/README.md

 The library will be built into `build/libtwilio-microvisor-hal-stm32u5.a`.

 **Note** The included `CMakeFiles.txt` is a “kitchen sink“ inclusion of the HAL.
-You can  restrict the included files from the HAL to just those your project may need.
-An example of this approach can be found in our [FreeRTOS sample](https://github.com/twilio/twilio-microvisor-freertos/)
+However, you can restrict the included files from the HAL to just those your project may need.
+An example of this approach is demonstrated in our [FreeRTOS sample](https://github.com/twilio/twilio-microvisor-freertos/)

 You can then link your code against the Microvisor port of the Standard Peripheral Library, rather than the Standard Peripheral Library itself.